#1 GERD Surgery in Texas

 Gastroesophageal reflux disease, or GERD is a common condition that causes frequent acid reflux, along with other symptoms.
-North Texas Surgical Specialists in Fort Worth, Texas, offer surgical treatment options to patients with this condition.
-Patients with indigestion or other symptoms of GERD should contact North Texas Surgical Specialists to make an appointment with one of our doctors.
+North Texas Surgical Specialists in Fort Worth offers the most effective GERD surgery options in Texas.
+If you are one of them, we’re here to help you.

-Patients undergoing the robotic approach experience less pain and scarring than those who have a traditional open operation.
+Patients undergoing robotic surgery experience less pain and scarring than those who have a traditional open operation.
 Most patients begin to eat the morning after surgery and can leave the hospital within 48 hours.

 What is GERD?